I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pointofservicedriverinterface/ns-pointofservicedriverinterface-_posbarcodescannererroroccurredeventdata.md

 Indicates whether <a href="http://go.microsoft.com/fwlink/p/?LinkId=314125">ReadFile</a> can be called again to read this event

-`MessageLength`

-Indicates the length, in bytes, of the error message.

-`PartialData`

-If a scanning error occurs, and some scan data was obtained, the partial scan data will be available in this parameter.

-`Reason`

-Contains a value in the <a href="..\pointofservicecommontypes\ne-pointofservicecommontypes-driverunifiedposerrorreason.md">UnifiedPosErrorReason</a> enumeration indicating the reason for the error.

 `Severity`

 Contains a value in the <a href="..\pointofservicecommontypes\ne-pointofservicecommontypes-driverunifiedposerrorseverity.md">UnifiedPosErrorSeverity</a> enumeration indicating the severity of the error.